kyankya2005/OpenPracticeHub/README.md

 }
 ```

+**🌐 Improve the Main Website**
+- Edit `index.html`, `styles.css`, or `main.js` in the root folder
+- Add animations, improve mobile responsiveness, or enhance the design
+- Make the showcase website even more awesome!

 **🐛 Fix a Typo**
 - Browse through files and fix any spelling mistakes
 - Even small fixes count as contributions!

 **🎨 Improve Styling**
-- Update colors in `styles.css`
+- Update colors in any `styles.css` file (main website or projects)
-- Improve spacing or fonts
+- Improve spacing, fonts, or visual effects
 - Make things look prettier!

 ### Step 5: Commit Your Changes 💾